-- 5.1 Sections 51 and 59 of the Local Government (Miscellaneous Provisions) Act 1976 require that a district council will not grant a licence to drive a private hire or hackney carriage vehicle unless they are satisfied that the applicant is a 'fit and proper person' to hold a driver's licence. - 5.2 In assessing the various information collected in relation to the 'fit and proper' status of an applicant or licence holder, the Licensing Authority will apply the following test The term 'fit and proper person' for the purposes of hackney carriage and private hire licensing is not legally defined.
-However, in deciding whether a person is fit and proper' to hold a licence, the Licensing Authority will use the test of:

-"Would the decision maker(s) charged with the ability to grant a licence, without any prejudice, and based on the information before you, would you allow a person for whom you care, regardless of their condition, to travel alone in a vehicle driven by this person at any time day or night"?Would you allow your son or daughter, spouse or partner, mother or father, grandson or granddaughter, or any other person for whom they care, to get into a licensed vehicle with the applicant alone?
-If on the balance of probabilities, the answer to the question is 'no' the individual should not hold a licence.

-The wording of this test originates from paragraphs 5.12 & 5.13 (fit and proper test) of the Department for Transport Statutory Taxi and Private Hire Vehicle Standards.
-The wording of this test originates from Button, J. T. H. (1999), Taxis - Licensing Law and Practice, Butterworths, London.

-- 5.3 When determining whether a person is "fit and proper", the Licensing Authority will consider the applicant's knowledge of the local area and matters related to the work of a licensed driver; their driving experience; driving qualifications; medical fitness; criminal record; previous history as a licensed driver or operator; any other matter considered relevant to the protection of the public or driver.
-In addition, the Licensing Authority may also consider further information from other sources, including the Police, other Licensing Authorities and Statutory Agencies. - 5.4 A driver will be required to maintain their ability to be a 'fit and proper person' while licensed and must report any driving offences, changes to medical conditions,-arrest and release, charge, conviction or caution within 48 hours.civil or criminal offences for which they have been interviewed or charged within 5 working days. - 5.5 If the Licensing Authority suspects that a driver may no longer meet the standards required, Officers may need to conduct further enquiries to verify any information provided as to the fitness of a person to hold a licence.
-By submitting an application for a licence or holding a licence, the applicant gives their consent to the release of data where necessary. - 5.6 Applicants should note that to make a false statutory declaration is a serious criminal offence, punishable upon conviction by imprisonment for a term not exceeding two years or to a fine to be decided by the court or both.
-This statutory declaration may in certain circumstances, be forwarded to the police for examination. - 5.7 The Licensing Authority issues a dual Hackney Carriage and Private Hire driver licence to give the holder the flexibility to drive either type of vehicle.
+- 5.1 Sections 51 and 59 of the Local Government (Miscellaneous Provisions) Act 1976 require that a district council will not grant a licence to drive a private hire or hackney carriage vehicle unless they are satisfied that the applicant is a 'fit and proper person' to hold a driver's licence. - 5.2 In assessing the various information collected in relation to the 'fit and proper' status of an applicant or licence holder, the Licensing Authority will apply the following test: - "Would the decision maker(s) charged with the ability to grant a licence, without any prejudice, and based on the information before you, allow a person for whom you care, regardless of their condition, to travel alone in a vehicle driven by this person at any time of day or night?" - 5.3 If on the balance of probabilities, the answer to the question is 'no' the individual should not hold a licence.
+The wording of this test originates from paragraphs 5.12 & 5.13 (fit and proper test) of the Department for Transport Statutory Taxi and Private Hire Vehicle Standards. - 5.4 When determining whether a person is "fit and proper", the Licensing Authority will consider the applicant's knowledge of the local area and matters related to the work of a licensed driver; their driving experience; driving qualifications; medical fitness; criminal record; previous history as a licensed driver or operator; any other matter considered relevant to the protection of the public or driver.
+In addition, the Licensing Authority may also consider further information from other sources, including the Police, other Licensing Authorities and Statutory Agencies. - 5.5 A driver will be required to maintain their ability to be a 'fit and proper person' while licensed and must report any driving offences, changes to medical conditions, arrest and release, charge, conviction or caution within 48 hours. - 5.6 If the Licensing Authority suspects that a driver may no longer meet the standards required, Officers may need to conduct further enquiries to verify any information provided as to the fitness of a person to hold a licence.
+By submitting an application for a licence or holding a licence, the applicant gives their consent to the release of data where necessary. - 5.7 Applicants should note that to make a false statutory declaration is a serious criminal offence, punishable upon conviction by imprisonment for a term not exceeding two years or to a fine to be decided by the court or both.
+This statutory declaration may in certain circumstances, be forwarded to the police for examination. - 5.8 The Licensing Authority issues a dual Hackney Carriage and Private Hire driver licence to give the holder the flexibility to drive either type of vehicle.
 Licence holders are required to adhere to any conditions or byelaws that are relevant to the work they are carrying out at any time, which will be dependent on the licensed vehicle being used.